itcreativeusa/Homework-Challenge-2/README.md

 Github link
 https://github.com/itcreativeusa/My-portfolio-page

-This Homework-Challenge-2 website was created as a bootcamp everyweek student challege.
+This My-portfolio-page website was created as a bootcamp everyweek student challege.
 This website is a HTML & CSS portfolio page.
 The code of this portfolio page was created from scratch.
-Websute contains:
+Website contains:
 - Logo text
 - Navigation menu
 - About Section & recent photo